Bruce Asbestos: Bootleg Shreg 2

 Open Mon – Sat, 10am – 5.30pm

-Bootleg Shreg 2 features paintings, inflatable sculpture and digital artworks that explore the evolving world of Shreg, a mutating cartoon character, without a single fixed appearance – an amalgam of well-known green characters from recent and more traditional pop culture.
+Exeter Phoenix is pleased to present Bootleg Shreg 2, a solo exhibition by Bruce Asbestos.
+It features paintings, inflatable sculpture and digital artworks that explore the evolving world of Shreg.
+Shreg is a mutating green cartoon character – an amalgam of well-known green characters from recent and more traditional pop culture.

-At its core, the exhibition explores how characters are built and develop over time and their commercialisation through reproduction in different media and merchandise.
-Meanwhile, it also muses on how developments in AI might erode human creative activity, authenticity, and visual expression – even make it redundant entirely…
+At its core, the exhibition explores how characters are generated and develop over time into icons, think of Mickey Mouse’s first appearance in Steamboat Willy in 1929, or the rough first Simpsons episode from 1989, and their commercialisation through reproduction in different media and merchandise.
+Meanwhile, it also muses on how developments in AI might erode human creative activity, authenticity, and visual expression – even make large swathes of it redundant entirely.

-The artist pokes at morphing ideas around creative authenticity, with a subversive nod to ideas of the bootleg version, the ‘knocked-off’ derivative of officially sanctioned intellectual property.
+Through Shreg, Bruce Asbestos pokes at morphing ideas around creative authenticity with a subversive nod to ideas of the illicit bootleg version or the ‘knocked-off’ derivative of officially sanctioned intellectual property.
 He considers how in an age hurtling towards AI generated perfection, the rough-and-ready, hand-built, sketched out, or flawed rendering may accrue more cultural and creative value.
 And how long it will be for ever more sophisticated software to seamlessly replicate and absorb these qualities too.

 Exhibition Preview: Sat 25 April, 3 – 5pm, free